bluesky-social/bsky-docs/endpoints/README.md

   don't dangle) but flagged `deprecated`.
 - **Bluesky-first ordering:** `NAMESPACE_ORDER` biases `app.bsky.*` and
   `com.atproto.*` ahead of the rest (rendered via OpenAPI `x-tagGroups`).
-  Per-namespace auth/proxy guidance lives in `descriptionPrefixFor`.
+  Shared auth/proxy guidance lives in the OpenAPI `info.description` rendered as the reference's Introduction.
 - **No SaaS:** the rendered site embeds Scalar's open-source (MIT) `api-reference` bundle, vendored locally.
 No hosted service, no runtime external calls, and a downloadable `openapi.json` for Postman/SDK codegen/etc.